xingzai96/Hackintosh-Intel-i7-10700K-Gigabyte-Z490-UD/README.md

-# OpenCore - Hackintosh-Intel-i7-10700K-Gigabyte-Z490-UD (With IGPU using HDMI Port)
+# OpenCore - Hackintosh Intel i7-10700K Gigabyte Z490 UD (With IGPU using HDMI Port)

 ![About this mac](/img/Screenshot2020-08-20at2.35.25AM.png)